TimLariviere/Fabulous-new/docs/Fabulous.XamarinForms/mvu.md

 The model is the core data from which the whole state of the app can be resurrected.
 When designing your model, ask yourself  "what is the information I would need on restart to get the app back to the same essential state".
 The model is generally immutable but may also contain elements such as service connections.
-It is common for the desgin of the model to grow "organically" as you prototype your app.
+It is common for the design of the model to grow "organically" as you prototype your app.

 Some advantages of using an immutable model are: